-The Company has a Risk Committee and Charter which can be found on the Company's website.
-The Risk Committee has five members and has a majority of independent directors.
-The Risk Committee includes three independent non-executive directors, Mr N J Limb, Mr R G Nelson and Mr A E Brindal and two executive directors, Ms C M Norman and Mr B J M Clube.
-The Risk Committee is chaired by Mr N J Limb an independent non-executive director.
+The Company has a Risk Committee Charter which can be found on the Company's website.
+The Risk Committee had five members during the reporting period which reduced to four from 27 August 2018 upon Mr B J M Clube's retirement and has maintained a majority of independent directors throughout.
+The Risk Committee currently includes three independent non-executive directors, Mr N J Limb, Mr R G Nelson and Mr T R Woodall and one executive director, Ms C M Norman.
+The Risk Committee is chaired by Mr N J Limb, an independent non-executive director.

-The Risk Committee met twice during the year, details of each Committee members attendance at meetings can be viewed in the Directors Report contained within the Annual Report.
+The Risk Committee met twice during the year, details of each Committee members' attendance at meetings can be viewed in the Directors' Report contained within the Annual Report.

-The Board has a Risk Oversight and Management policy.
-Under the policy the Board is responsible for approving the company's policies on risk assessment and management and satisfying itself that management has developed a sound system of risk management and internal control.
+The Board has a Risk Oversight & Management Policy.
+Under the policy the Board is responsible for approving the Company's policies on risk assessment and management and satisfying itself that management has developed a sound system of risk management and internal control.
 Day-to-day responsibility is delegated to the Managing Director who is responsible for: identification of risk; monitoring risk; communication of risk events to the board; and responding to risk events, with board authority.

-The Executive team prepares and reviews a company risk register and associated risk mitigation plan in accordance with the Company's Risk Oversight and Management policy.
-As part of this, the company risk register and risk mitigation plans are updated by the Managing Director and executive management and then presented to the Risk Committee and the Board for review at every board meeting.
+Management prepares and reviews a company risk register and associated risk mitigation plan in accordance with the Company's Risk Oversight & Management Policy.
+As part of this, the Company risk register and risk mitigation plans are updated by the Managing Director and management team and then presented to the Risk Committee and the Board for review at every board meeting.

-The Board recognises that the Company is a junior exploration company and exploration for oil and gas is a high risk investment profile and has managed risk accordingly.
+The Board recognises that the Company is a junior exploration company and exploration for oil and gas is a high-risk investment profile and has managed risk accordingly.